cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/3/2_-_Complete_Settings_List.md

 By default, each key/value pair will be show up as key=value in the kernel command line.
 Setting the value for a given key to '~' (tilde) will cause the option to be printed by itself with no '='.

-**Note:** The kernel command line has a maximum character limitation of 256 characters.
-Cobbler will print a warning if you exceed this limit.
+<div class="alert alert-info alert-block"><b>Note:</b> The kernel command line has a maximum character limitation of 256 characters.
+Cobbler will print a warning if you exceed this limit.</div>

 ### kernel_options_s390x
 * **type:** Dictionary